On TOUR with PGA TOUR University presented by Velocity Global

 PGA TOUR University alumni – Korn Ferry Tour Regular Season Points

-Rank Player Points Events Best Finish of Season 32 Trevor Werbylo* 109 4 T7, The Bahamas Great Abaco Classic 44 Mac Meissner* 81 4 T15, The Panama Championship 46 Davis Thompson* 78 3 T12, The Bahamas Great Abaco Classic 66 Quade Cummins 54 2 T15, The Panama Championship 98 Kevin Yu* 25 2 T30, Astara Golf Championship 100 John Pak* 21 2 T32, The Panama Championship 125 Garett Reband* 7 4 T60, The Panama Championship T126 Jonathan Brightwell* 7 4 T50, The Panama Championship 139 Michael Feagles* 4 3 T61, The Bahamas Great Abaco Classic
+Rank Player Points Events Best Finish of Season 27 Mac Meissner 136 5 T14, LECOM Suncoast Classic 28 Trevor Werbylo 136 5 T7, The Bahamas Great Abaco Classic 50 Davis Thompson 83 4 T12, The Bahamas Great Abaco Classic 69 John Pak 68 3 T17, LECOM Suncoast Classic 78 Quade Cummins 54 2 T15, The Panama Championship 108 Kevin Yu 29 3 T30, Astara Golf Championship 131 Jonathan Brightwell 13 5 T50, The Panama Championship 145 Garett Reband 7 5 T60, The Panama Championship 154 Michael Feagles 4 4 T61, The Bahamas Great Abaco Classic

 *Playing in this week’s Korn Ferry Tour event